 Santiago City Attractions - Museo Chileno de Arte Precolombino Holds Artworks From Chile

 This Museum includes items dating back to 10000 years ago.
-Not only does it have pre-Columbian artwork, but also holds artworks from Chile, other parts of South America as well as Central America.
-The building began with a private collection and eventually was able to gather more than 5000 works of art and crafts.
-These items are made from a variety of materials such as metal, textiles, ceramics, bone and leather.
+Not only does it have pre-Columbian artwork, but it also holds artworks from Chile, other parts of South America as well as Central America.
+The building began with a private collection and eventually gathered more than 5000 works of art and crafts.
+These items are made from various materials, such as metal, textiles, ceramics, bone, and leather.
 Located in central Santiago, the museum reflects the achievements of the Chilean people before Europeans arrived.

 Santa Lucía Hill in The Center of Santiago